 For more contacts, please see: Calderdale Autism Services Directory (2017) [PDF 469KB] .

-- National Deaf Children's Society This site gives a range of information on all aspects of deafness, including family support groups, resources and publications;
+- National Deaf Children's Society A range of information on all aspects of deafness.
+It includes family support groups, resources and publications;

 - Royal Association for Deaf People This organisation strives to meet the individual needs of deaf children.
 It works with the deaf community, deaf clubs, individuals and parents of deaf children;

-- Ear Foundation - Charity Supporting Cochlear Implanted children This charity supports and provides activities, courses and resources for deaf children, their families and supporting professionals;
+- Ear Foundation - Charity Supporting Cochlear Implanted children Supports and provides activities, courses and resources.
+This is for deaf children, their families and supporting professionals;

-- DEX An entirely deaf-led organisation that exists to raise awareness of the daily struggle that deaf children have in mainstream education.
+- DEX A deaf-led organisation that raises awareness of the daily struggle that deaf children have in mainstream education.

 - Scope Scope covers several different disabilities, including cerebral palsy.
 Their Trendsetters project provides information by disabled young people for disabled young people aged 10 to 18.
 There is also advice and support for parents and carers;